 If you need other work like fillings or extractions, it may not be cost-effective to travel overseas for this alone.
-However, if you’re going to be there anyway – for a vacation or other dental work – you may as well take advantage of the cheaper prices.
+However, if you're going to be there anyway for a holiday or other dental work you may as well take advantage of the cheaper prices.

 Dental training and accreditation

 Many Filipino dentists train overseas in the US or Europe before returning home to practice.
 But even for those who qualify in the Philippines, the education system is based on the US system.

 Dentists must complete two years of preparatory training before beginning a four-year dentistry program.
 Those wishing to specialise in a particular field of dentistry undergo a further two years of training in that field.